Chapter 65:

 The Ruby Oracle

-Taking a group trip once more through the Magosdrome to Ter’aquit, we followed our familiar trek through the city and along the country roads.
-Being a bit tougher this time and much more vigilant, we experienced a relatively relaxing and comfortable journey.
+So, taking a group trip once more through the Magosdrome to Ter’aquit, we followed our familiar trek through the city and along the country roads to Squalls Crossing.
+Being a lot tougher this time around and more vigilant after recent experiences, the stroll was relatively relaxing and comfortable.

-Arriving at Squalls Crossing by midday, we split into groups.
-First, I had Aesandoral and Sharzin go grab rooms at the nicest inn they could find.
-Having made quite the windfall after the last adventure, there was no harm in living a life of luxury and enjoying the fruits of our labour.
-This left Rionriv and me to explore the streets for the second job.
+We arrived at the crossroads town by midday, where we immediately split into groups, with Aesandoral and Sharzin sent off to grab rooms at the nicest inn they could find.
+Having made quite the windfall after the last adventure, there was no harm in living a life of luxury and enjoying the fruits of our labour afterall.
+This left Rionriv and me to explore the streets as part of the second job.

 “You going to tell me what we’re doing?”
 She asked, as I peeked down every street in search of our mobile target.